 If you want to choose the best API gateway for microservices, look for one that’s easy to implement and that delivers the flexibility, security and features you need right out of the box.
 Creating your microservices API gateway shouldn’t be hard – and with Tyk, it’s not.

 For our self-managed (on-premise) gateway, you can complete the installation process using Docker in just minutes.
-For our cloud API gateway, you can sign up online and again it takes only minutes to get the gateway up and running.
+For our cloud gateway, you can sign up online and again it takes only minutes to get the gateway up and running.

 Which API gateway is best for microservices?

-Ok, so it’s fair to say we’re a bit biased when it comes to which API gateway is best for microservices.
+Ok, so we’re a bit biased when it comes to which gateway is best for microservices.
 Clearly, we think that Tyk has plenty to offer.
-You can check out our candid comparison with Kong for full details, but in short we believe that Tyk’s strengths lie in the flexibility and freedom that our API gateway provides, along with how easy it is to use.
-Its powerful performance and minimal overhead are also pretty impressive.
+You can check out our candid comparison with Kong for full details or review how Tyk is faster and more performant than Gravitee.

 We’ll let Tyk CEO Martin Buhr sum it up: